 Married... with Children

-The little show that could become a huge success and last eleven seasons.
+Married with Children.
+The little show that could... become a huge success and last eleven seasons.

 The Evolution of Bud Bundy

-David Faustino was asked to audition for the part of Bud Bundy when the producers felt there had to be a change in the cast.
-The original actors playing the parts of Bud and Kelly Bundy (Hunter Carson and Tina Caspary) had to be replaced.
-Therfore, Christina Applegate and David Faustino were called in for the recasting and needless to say, they got the job.
+David Faustino was asked to audition for the part of Bud Bundy when the producers felt there had to be a change in casting after the original Pilot was filmed.
+The original actors playing the parts of Bud and Kelly Bundy, Hunter Carson and Tina Caspary, had to be replaced.
+Christina Applegate and David Faustino were among the kids called in for the recasting and needless to say, they got the job.
 David says that while he was only 12 years old at the time, he knew that he and Christina would get along very well and could see that the on-screen relationship would work.
-David didn't understand many of the jokes at first because he was so young, but eventually he caught on to a lot of the sexual innuendo.
+David didn't understand many of the jokes at first because he was so young, but he caught on fast to the sexual innuendo.

 Grandmaster B

 The Grandmaster B idea was created by the MWC producers as a way of poking fun at David, and his real rap career.
-The character was 'reborn' as such in #611 when the first half of season had turned out to be a dream.
-But it lasted until the end of season six, and was re-mentioned once in season 7 (#723 - Tis Time To Smell The Roses), and the outfit is hanging up in the basement in #803 (Proud To Be Your Bud), along with Bud's other alter-egos (i.e. pathetic attempts to get a date) he has created over the years.
+The character was 'reborn' in 0611 when the first half of season had turned out to be a dream.
+It lasted until the end of season six, and was re-mentioned once in season 7 (0723 - Tis Time To Smell The Roses), and the outfit is hanging up in the basement in 0803 (Proud To Be Your Bud), along with Bud's other alter egos (i.e. pathetic attempts to get a date) he has created over the years.

-In David's rap song "I Told Ya" on the Balistyx album, both Grandmaster B and Bud Bundy are mentioned.
-You can see David performing this song on his 1992 Whoopi Goldberg Show appearance.
+In David's real rap song "I Told Ya" on his Balistyx album, both Grandmaster B and Bud Bundy are mentioned.

 What's New | Biography | Filmography